som-shahlab/femr/README.md

 ### Special note for NERO users

-As Nero does not have internet access, you must run the following before running the code below.
+As Nero does not have internet access, you must run the following before running the code above.

 ```bash
 export DISTDIR=/local-scratch/nigam/distdir